 The College also hosts numerous interdisciplinary programs including Peace & Conflict Studies, International Studies, and the nationally recognized Environmental Humanities graduate program.
 The College collaborates in research and instruction with departments and colleges throughout the University.

 "Instead of being given problems to solve, our students generate them; instead of rehearsing narratives, they challenge them...
 Trained to navigate zones of interpretation rather than fixed rules, they emerge from the Humanities with a highly adaptable creative intelligence, capable of analyzing complex symstems and exploiting nuance in a world that is rarely black and white.
 They become lawyers, doctors, activists, artists, educators, scholars, and CEOs ― producers of culture rather than consumers of it."

-Our theme for the year reflects a powerful truth: Humanities Gives You the Edge.
-Alums of Humanities not only lead lives of extraordinary fulfillment, but they also excel at whatever they do.
-Our thousands of alums unanimously tell us that Humanities gave them the edge that helped them succeed as excellent communicators; multi-lingual and culturally sophisticated global citizens; critical, ethical, and logical thinkers; and outstanding creative partners.
-And research backs this up!
-Studies prove that Humanities students find careers that provide financial security and job satisfaction that matches those of students in nearly every other major.
+Alums of the College of Humanities not only lead lives of extraordinary fulfillment, but they also excel at whatever they do.
+Our thousands of alums unanimously tell us that their humanities degrees helped them succeed as excellent communicators; multi-lingual and culturally sophisticated global citizens; critical, ethical, and logical thinkers; and outstanding creative partners.
+Studies prove that humanities students find careers that provide financial security and job satisfaction that matches those of students in nearly every other major.
 Employers increasingly seek employees who have strong skills learned in Humanities (think writing, reading, listening, speaking, critical thinking, etc.).
 Humanities gives people the edge they need to thrive today.

 At the U, we know studying the humanities helps students to excel in any field.
 Learning

 a second language, being able to write and speak in a compelling way, understanding